-1. [Tenant accepted possession of the Additional Vivarium Premises for use in accordance with the Permitted Use on [ ], 20[ ].
-Tenant first occupied the Additional Vivarium Premises for the Permitted Use on [ ], 20[ ].
-[OR][Tenant accepted possession of the Additional Vivarium Premises for construction of improvements or the installation of personal or other property on [ ], 20[ ], and for use in accordance with the Permitted Use on [ ], 20[ ], and for use in accordance with the Permitted Use on [

-1. [20] ].
-Tenant first occupied the Additional Vivarium Premises for the Permitted Use on [ ], 20[ ], and for use in accordance with the Permitted Use on [

-2. The Additional Vivarium Premises are in good order, condition and repair.

-3. The Additional Vivarium Improvements are Substantially Complete.

-4. All conditions of the Lease to be performed by Landlord as a condition to the full effectiveness of the Lease have been satisfied, and Landlord has fulfilled all of its duties in the nature of inducements offered to Tenant to lease the Additional Vivarium Premises.

-5. In accordance with the provisions of Section 4 of the Second Amendment, the Additional Vivarium Commencement Date is [], 20[], and, unless the Lease with respect to the Additional Vivarium Premises is terminated prior to the Term Expiration Date pursuant to its terms, the Additional Vivarium Term shall expire on the Term Expiration Date.

-6. The Lease is in full force and effect, and the same represents the entire agreement between Landlord and Tenant concerning the Premises[, except]].

-7. Tenant has no existing defenses against the enforcement of the Lease by Landlord, and there exist no offsets or credits against Rent owed or to be owed by Tenant.

-8. The obligation to pay Rent is presently in effect and all Rent obligations on the part of Tenant under the Lease commenced to accrue on [], 20[], with Base Rent for the Additional Vivarium Premises payable on the dates and amounts set forth in the chart below:
+- 1. [Tenant accepted possession of the Additional Vivarium Premises for use in accordance with the Permitted Use on [], 20[].
+Tenant first occupied the Additional Vivarium Premises for the Permitted Use on [], 20[], and for use in accordance with the Permitted Use on [], 20[], and for use in accordance with the Permitted Use on [], 20[].
+Tenant first occupied the Additional Vivarium Premises for the Permitted Use on [], 20[]. - 2.
+The Additional Vivarium Premises are in good order, condition and repair. - 3.
+The Additional Vivarium Improvements are Substantially Complete. - 4.
+All conditions of the Lease to be performed by Landlord as a condition to the full effectiveness of the Lease have been satisfied, and Landlord has fulfilled all of its duties in the nature of inducements offered to Tenant to lease the Additional Vivarium Premises. - 5.
+In accordance with the provisions of Section 4 of the Second Amendment, the Additional Vivarium Commencement Date is [], 20[], and, unless the Lease with respect to the Additional Vivarium Premises is terminated prior to the Term Expiration Date pursuant to its terms, the Additional Vivarium Term shall expire on the Term Expiration Date. - 6.
+The Lease is in full force and effect, and the same represents the entire agreement between Landlord and Tenant concerning the Premises[, except []]. - 7.
+Tenant has no existing defenses against the enforcement of the Lease by Landlord, and there exist no offsets or credits against Rent owed or to be owed by Tenant. - 8.
+The obligation to pay Rent is presently in effect and all Rent obligations on the part of Tenant under the Lease commenced to accrue on [], 20[], with Base Rent for the Additional Vivarium Premises payable on the dates and amounts set forth in the chart below: